 (4) The declaration of candidacy contains the original signature of the candidate.
 Additional sheets may have an original or photocopied signature of the candidate;

-(5) If a petition is for a ballot question to be voted on statewide, the signatures were obtained after a copy of the text of the petition was filed with the secretary of state;
+(5) If a petition is for a ballot question to be voted on statewide, the signatures were obtained after a copy of the text of the petition was filed with the Office of the Secretary of State;

-(5a) If a petition is for a ballot question to be voted on statewide, the sponsor(s) must submit the affidavit of completed petition along with the information required for each petition circulator when the petition sheets are submitted to the secretary of state;
+(6) If a petition is for a ballot question to be voted on statewide, the sponsor(s) must submit the affidavit of completed petition along with the information required for each petition circulator when the petition sheets are submitted to the Office of the Secretary of State;

-(6) The governing board or person authorized by statute to accept the petition shall, if requested, allow a petition circulator the opportunity to add missing information on the signature lines or circulator's verification on his or her petition provided the filing deadline has not passed; and
+(7) The governing board or person authorized to accept the petition shall, if requested, allow a petition circulator the opportunity to add missing information on the signature lines or circulator's verification on the petition provided the filing deadline has not passed; and

-(7) Following the presentation of the petition for filing, names may not be removed from the petition;
+(8) Following the presentation of the petition for filing, names may not be removed from the petition.

 Except for petitions to nominate candidates for school boards and statewide campaigns, the person who is authorized to accept petitions for filing need not check for voter registration of the signers.
-Petitions containing signatures in excess of the minimum number may be filed, but the excess signatures will be disregarded, unless there is a challenge to that petition.
-But the excess signatures will not be considered by the filing office unless the excess signatures are needed to validate the petition.
+Petitions containing signatures in excess of the minimum number may be filed, but any excess signatures will be disregarded, unless there is a challenge to that petition.
+Excess signatures will not be considered by the filing office unless the signatures are needed to validate the petition.

 General Authority: SDCL 12-1-9(6).